eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.4.0.md

 **05.1 CORE MODS - QUEST ALTERATIONS**
 1. [Commitment](https://www.nexusmods.com/starfield/mods/13436) Choose only Vanguard, Ranger or Ryujin Operative.
 Force disguise when undercover for SysDef.
 Locks you out of other factions based on your decisions.
 Enable all 3 commitment mods. **needs to be enabled before starting your game or before NG+**
+2. [No more silly space encounters](https://www.nexusmods.com/starfield/mods/15140) This mod removes some of the silly space encounters, such as Grandma, School class, Tourist bus ship & The Party boat.

 **06.1 USER INTERFACE**
 1. [Better Button Prompts - PS4 - PS5 - Switch](https://www.nexusmods.com/starfield/mods/478) Enable button prompts for PlayStation DualShock/DualSense Controllers or Nintendo Switch-based controllers with any language.